open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmagic.md

 ______________________________________________________________________

-[MMEditing](https://github.com/open-mmlab/mmediting/tree/1.x) aka `mmedit` is an open-source image and video editing toolbox based on PyTorch.
+[MMagic](https://github.com/open-mmlab/mmagic/tree/main) aka `mmagic` is an open-source image and video editing toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 ## Installation

-### Install mmedit
+### Install mmagic

-Please follow the [installation guide](https://github.com/open-mmlab/mmediting/tree/1.x#installation) to install mmedit.
+Please follow the [installation guide](https://github.com/open-mmlab/mmagic/tree/main#installation) to install mmagic.

 ### Install mmdeploy